-D’Alembert’s Ratio Test of Convergence of Series
+D’Alembert’s Ratio Test for Convergence of Series

 The D’Alembert Ratio Test is one of the most useful tools for determining whether an infinite series converges or diverges.
 If you’re studying real analysis or calculus, you’ll use this constantly.
+It works best on series involving factorials, exponentials, and powers, where other tests either get messy or don’t apply at all.

 Statement of D’Alembert’s Ratio Test